The Omikron: The Nomad Soul wiki last edited by Yummylee on 07/06/14 10:13AM

 Omikron: The Nomad Soul an adventure game developed by Quantic Dream and published by Eidos Interactive.
 The was released in North America, November 1, 1999 on PC and June 22, 2000 on Dreamcast.

 Omikron: The Nomad Soul's plot can twist and turn many ways throughout the story, with some minor dialog choices with seemingly irrelevant NPCs, having a huge impact on the outcome of the overall experience.
-As you continue through the game, you may take control of up to 41 different characters in Omikron and every death results in reincarnating as a different character, reseting all inventory items and stats.
-The story will take you all over Omikron, trying to discover the mystery behind everything you see around you.
+As players continue through the game, they may take control of up to 41 different characters in Omikron and every death results in reincarnating as a different character, resetting all inventory items and stats.

 PC Minimum System Requirements